OWRC/database-manual/a02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 the coordinate (x,y) as well as the elevation (z) necessary to position this point within the ORMGP study area.
 This allows the records here to be independent of the relational schema in place for regular locations (e.g. boreholes).
+This includes the various quality assurance and supplementary coordinate and elevation information (as found in D_LOC_SPATIAL_HIST).

-The data herein corresponds to *pick* information, similar to that within D_LOC_PICK.
-In most cases, though, this will be related to geologic units that are surficial in nature (e.g. Ontario Geological Survey, 2010 and Gao et al, 2006).
+The data herein corresponds to *pick* information, similar to that within D_LOC_PICK (in the latter case, a location and a depth at which the top of a geologic unit occurs).
+In most cases, though, this will be related to geologic units that are surficial in nature (e.g. Ontario Geological Survey, 2010 and Gao et al, 2006) and will be linked to an original data source through the DATA_ID field.
+Where the depth was calculated it will, in general, reference the ground surface elevation (usually a DEM) used as an aid for possible correction (at a later date).

-(using both the FORMATION and GEOL_UNIT_CODE fields) tied to a specific coordinate (x,y) location as well as an elevation (z).
-These do not correspond, however, to the database location schema but are instead self-referencing where all information concerning a record occurs either within this table or within the linked data source (through DATA_ID which must be populated).
-This includes the various quality assurance  and supplementary elevation information (normally found in D_LOC_SPATIAL_HIST)

-as well as supplementary elevation information (as found in D_LOCATION_SPATIAL_HIST).
-In particular, the latter should reference the particular ground surface elevation (usually a DEM) used as a reference base while the RD_VALUE_OUOM should be populated using the depth of the 'pick'.
-This latter value can be calculated if the original value was an elevation.

-The date of the source (or the source data) should be included in the PDATE field (which should match Z_DATE unless this was calculated using a difference source).
-The default mode is a single record equated to a single 'pick'.
-In the case where a polyline (or polygon) was used to to capture coordinate information and its original form is important with regard to its inclusion within the database, the PGROUP field can be used to 'name' the associated records and their order can be specified within the PORDER field.
+The date of the source (or the source data) should be included in the PDATE field (this should match Z_DATE unless this was calculated using a different source).
+The default mode is a single record equated to a single *pick*.
+In the case where a polyline (or polygon) was used to to capture coordinate information and its original form is important with regard to its inclusion within the database, the PGROUP field (which references R_GRP_PICK_CODE) can be used to *name* the associated records and their order can be specified within the PORDER field.
 In most cases these fields will not be populated.

-This table was first used to capture outcrop locations (and their elevation) from the Gao et al (2006) dataset.

 #### D_VERSION

+This table contains the current primary and secondary dated versions of the database.
+The single row, here, is accessed when distributing a subset of the database to specify the PRIMARY_VERSION and SECONDARY_VERSION (as well as the CUT_VERSION which is populated in the output database) within the distributed database itself.
+This specific combination of primary and secondary codes are directly linked to D_VERSION_CURRENT_HIST which contain information concerning the various database versions.

 #### D_VERSION_HIST

+This table contains the description for each combination of primary and secondary database versions and updates (these are dated versions, i.e. with the format [yyyymmdd]).
+The primary and secondary version comments should describe the update or modification of the database.

 #### D_VERSION_STATUS

+This table captures the *status* of the database over time and is tied directly to its primary and secondary *dated versions*.
+This includes the number of records for each location type, each interval type and each reading group code type.
+Additional records, capturing the current status of the database, are usually added on a monthly basis.

 *Last Modified: 2025-05-21*